Serenkii/Bachelor/README.md

 If you use any of the source, or get inspiration from it, I would greatly appreciate to be referenced, as explained in [Cite](#cite).

+I plan to upload my thesis here too, as soon as grading is finished.

 ## My thesis
 My thesis is based on atomistic spin dynamics simulations of a simple toy model of an emerging class of magnetism, coined 'Altermagnetism'.
 I studied equilibrium properties and the spin Seebeck effect under the influence of an